gpspatacean/return-to-moria-server/README.md

 - 5900 (VNC, optional but strongly recommended)
 - 22 (SSH, if enabled; optional)

-## Volumes
+## Volumes / bind-mounts
-- /server: Recommended to mount a volume to this path to keep the server data persistent and to avoid downloading the server files every time the container is started.
+- `/server`: Strongly recommended to mount this path to keep the server data persistent and to avoid downloading the server files every time the container is started.
+- `/root/.local/share/Steam`: Optional, but recommended to mount this path to avoid downloading the Steam files on every container start.

 ## Building the image
 ```